davidgoy/reflect/README.md

 ###### *Reflect Form Mailer* addon

-Reflect comes with an addon called *Reflect Form Mailer* which you can enable on Reflect's *Settings* page (`example.com/reflect-settings`).
+Reflect comes with an addon called *Reflect Form Mailer* which you can enable on Reflect's ***Settings* page** (`example.com/reflect-settings`).

-With this addon enabled, simply drop a plain Bootstrap form into a page or post on your WordPress site, and the form will become automatically submitable when it is rendered on your Reflect site.
+> **Note:** With this addon enabled, simply drop a plain Bootstrap form into a page or post on your WordPress site, and the form will become automatically submitable when it is rendered on your Reflect site.
+>

-So when a user submits the form on your Reflect site, the form data will be emailed to you.
+> So when a user submits the form on your Reflect site, the form data will be emailed to you.

-Assuming that you have already enabled the addon earlier, you can now configure it by going to:
+Assuming that you have already enabled the addon, you should now configure it by going to:

 `example.com/reflect-settings/addons/reflect-form-mailer`

-> **Tips:** You can use Chris Youderian's drag-and-drop [Bootstrap Form Builder](https://bootstrapformbuilder.com/) which allows you to easily put together a Bootstrap form and get the corresponding HTML code.
-You can then chuck the HTML code into your WordPress page or post.
+> **Tips:** You can use Chris Youderian's drag-and-drop [Bootstrap Form Builder](https://bootstrapformbuilder.com/) which allows you to visually put together a Bootstrap form and then generate the corresponding HTML code.
+You can then simply chuck the HTML code into your WordPress page or post.

 ##### Generating static files and serving static content

-By default, your Reflect site will render (server-side) the content it fetches from your WordPress site and serve them on the fly.
+By default, your Reflect site will render (on the server-side) the content it fetches from your WordPress site and serve them on the fly.

-However, Reflect can also behave like a static site.
-You can use Reflect's *Static Files Management* feature to pre-generate the static pages, and then simply turn on *Static Mode*.
+However, Reflect can also be set to behave like a static site.
+You can use Reflect's ***Static Files Management*** feature to pre-generate the static pages.

-To access the *Static Files Management* page, navigate to:
+To access the ***Static Files Management* page**, navigate to:

 `example.com/reflect-sfm`

-You can also change the default *Static Files Management* page slug (`reflect-sfm`), but make sure that the slug you choose is not already in use by your other pages or posts.

 ## ACKNOWLEDGEMENTS